Fan-Karwanta/my_pokeDex/README.md

 You can use this to your portfolio.
 Just credit the real owner.
+Main Project Purpose is for fun and practice.

 You can access this by visiting my website: